mozilla/PRESC/README.md

 2. Fork this repository and clone it into your machine.(using git CLI)

-3. Setup and activate environment: for windows:
+3. Setup and activate environment:

+   for windows:

-   Open anaconda prompt and cd into the repo folder where you cloned it.
+   Open anaconda prompt and cd into the folder where you cloned the repository.

    ex: cd PRESC

-   Then type the following commands to active presc environment.
+   Then type the following commands to activate presc environment.
 ```
  $ conda env create -f environment.yml
  $ conda activate presc